 Steering Committee

-A steering committee provides guidance, direction and control to a project within an organization.
+A steering committee provides guidance, direction, and control to a project within an organization.
 Steering committees are frequently used for guiding and monitoring long term projects in large organizations, as part of project governance.
-Functions might include planning, providing assistance and guidance, monitoring progress, controlling the scope of the project and resolving conflicts.
+Functions might include planning, providing assistance and guidance, monitoring progress, controlling the scope of the project, and resolving conflicts.
 As with other committees, the specific role and duties of the steering committee will vary among organizations.

 Taskforce

 A taskforce is a small group, usually four to twelve people, that brings together a specific set of skills to accomplish a short-term task.
-It may be called a "project team" or a "working group."
+It may also be called a "project team" or a "work group."
 It exists for a specific, time-limited purpose, usually lasting a few months to a year.
 Often its members come from different parts of an organization, such as various division categories.
 Individuals are selected for their expertise, their history in the organization, and their interest in the project.
 Drawing from this varied pool enhances the project's chances for success.

 Advisory Group